walle89/SwedbankJson/docs/authentication.md

 $bankConn = new SwedbankJson\SwedbankJson($auth);
 ```

-### Security token with control number and reply code
+### Security token with control number and response code
-Unlike security token with one time code, this type of token needs a 8 digit control number before it can generate a reply code.
+Unlike security token with one time code, this type of token needs a 8 digit control number before it can generate a response code.
-The reply code is a 8 digit number used to enter into the app to verify authentication.
+The response code is a 8 digit number used to enter into the app to verify authentication.

 From the perspective of login in into one of the mobile apps, the flow should look like this:

-**Choose "Säkerhetsdosa" -> Enter control number into security token -> Enter reply code -> Authenticated**
+**Choose "Säkerhetsdosa" -> Enter control number into security token -> Enter response code -> Authenticated**

 Currenty there is only an alfa implementation of this authentication method.
 If you are intrested to try it out, [send me an email](http://wallmander.net/contact/) (NOTE: *Not* for support, [create an issue for that](https://github.com/walle89/SwedbankJson/issues)).